jamiedidthis/quartz/content/books/what my bones know.md

 ### Pull quotes:

 > *It’s okay to have some things you never get over.* In the span of half an hour, this man whom I had known for less than a season did what nobody in my life ever had: He took all of my sins and simply forgave them.
 He didn’t demand relentless improvement.
 There were no ultimatums.
 He asserted that I was enough, as is.
 The gravity of it stunned me into silence.
 Joey was the opposite of the dread.

-> It made perfect sense to me later in life when I discovered that the Chinese word for endurance is simply the word *knife* on top of the word *heart*.
-You walk around with a knife in your heart.
-You do it with stoicism.
-This is the apex of being.

 > My family tried to erase this history.
 But my body remembers.
 My work ethic.
 My fear of cockroaches.
 My hatred for the taste of dirt.
 These are not random attributes, a spin of the wheel.
 They were gifted to me with purpose, with necessity.
 >